Tom Green: Tom Green Live on AXS TV (2013–2014)

 On September 25, 2013, it was announced that Green would be hosting a new live weekly talk-show entitled "Tom Green Live" on AXS TV starting October 3, 2013.
 Green has stated in interviews that the set was modeled after The Late Late Show with Tom Snyder.
 The show was similar to his web show where there is a featured guest and a long format one-hour discussion.
 Additionally, fans can call in from Skype.
-Scheduled guests have included Richard Belzer, Howie Mandel, Tony Hawk, and Norm Macdonald.
+Scheduled guests included Richard Belzer, Howie Mandel, Tony Hawk, and Norm Macdonald.
 Season 2 debuted on January 9, 2014, and the finale was April 3, 2014.
 The show renewed with season 3 debuting on June 12, 2014, and concluded its run with AXS TV on November 20, 2014.

 Stand-up comedy (2010–present)

-In Green's comedy acts, he focuses on traditional stand-up comedy that has included rap performances.
+In Green's comedy acts, he primarily performs traditional stand-up comedy, occasionally incorporating rap.
 He voices his thoughts on social media, technology, his career in show business, oppression, and social political commentary on society.
 He often takes time to meet with people in the audience afterwards.

-In numerous interviews, Green has stated that he started doing stand-up comedy at the age of 15 but stopped after he started his public-access television show.
+Green started doing stand-up comedy at the age of 15 but stopped after he started his public-access television show.
 Green said that going back to stand-up comedy was something he always wanted to do.

-In September 2009, Green performed several stand-up comedy shows in Los Angeles, and later appeared at a MySpace secret stand-up event in New York.
+In September 2009, Green performed several stand-up comedy shows in Los Angeles and later appeared at a MySpace secret stand-up event in New York.
 On November 10, 2009, he announced his first ever world stand-up comedy tour and as of January 2010, has been touring the world going to countries such as Canada, the United States, England, Scotland, and Australia.

 In October 2010, he performed in Belleville, Ontario at the Empire Theatre with his parents and brother in attendance.
 Green dressed in a Belleville Bulls jersey donated by a local movie studio he had visited earlier that day.
 He discussed the city's recent ordeal involving the sentencing of disgraced CFB Trenton Base Commander Russell Williams, stating that he hoped Williams "was having an awesome weekend".

 On August 13, 2010, after being invited, Green performed stand-up comedy at the Gathering of the Juggalos.
 He was later involved in attempting to calm the audience down after Tila Tequila had rocks, excrement and urine thrown at her during her performance at the same event.
 In subsequent interviews, Green said he successfully calmed the audience down for 10 minutes, but things got worse when he left the stage.
 Tequila continued performing for an additional 20 minutes and eventually suffered facial injuries after being struck in the face by a rock.

 Green's September 2011 stand-up performance in Boston aired on Showtime in August 2012; titled "Tom Green Live", it was released on iTunes, on Netflix and on DVD in March 2013.
 Green performed on The Tonight Show with Jay Leno on August 17, 2012.